md-Yusha/PixelGenesis-NueralNomads/METAMASK_FIX.md

 ## Error: "Could not fetch chain ID.
 Is your RPC URL correct?"

-This error means MetaMask cannot connect to your Hardhat node.
+This error means MetaMask cannot c onnect to your Hardhat node.
 Follow these steps:

 ## Step 1: Make Sure Hardhat Node is Running